QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Discussion and Summary

 \item \textit{Qualitative differences between short and long period QPEs}.
 Recently detected QPE sources \citep{Nicholl_24,Chakraborty_25_22upj,Hernandez_Garcia_25_Ansky} have extended the range of known QPE recurrence times beyond $P_{\rm QPE} \gtrsim 1 \, \rm d$.
 Based on their long durations and large emitted energies, we argue that in this regime, the observed emission is dominated by the collisions of stellar debris-streams with the underlying accretion disk, rather than the direct EMRI+disk collisions (as proposed in \citealt{Linial_Metzger_23}).
 At this range of periods, the energy contribution from the direct EMRI+disk collisions is generally outweighed by the stream component (e.g., tables \ref{tab:inner_disk}, \ref{tab:outer_disk}).

-For short-period QPEs ($\left<P_{\rm QPE}\right> \lesssim 1\, \rm d$), the emission arising from the direct interaction of the EMRI's Hill sphere (filled with ablated stellar material), may be energetically comparable to the stream+disk interaction.
+For sufficiently short-period QPEs ($\left<P_{\rm QPE}\right> \approx {\rm few}\, \rm hr$), the emission arising from the direct interaction of the EMRI's Hill sphere (filled with ablated stellar material), may be energetically comparable to the stream+disk interaction.
 Which of these components dominates the observed signal depends on their emission temperature, potentially governed by effects of photon starvation in the shocked medium and deviations from thermal equilibrium \citep{Vurm_25}.
 Furthermore, we find that for sufficiently short orbital periods, ejecta streams may easily penetrate through the disk, effectively increasing the collision cross section.
-In this regime, the emission likely resembles the predictions of the shocked-disk picture, with effective cross sections that may greatly exceed the star's size.
-Flare duration may be set by the stream crossing time through the disk, and the radiating mass is $m_{\rm s,d}$ (Eq.~\ref{eq:m_shocked_disk_mass}).
+In this regime, the emission likely resembles the predictions of the shocked-disk picture, with effective cross sections that may greatly exceed the star's size (see also \citealt{Vurm_25} in this context).
+In this regime, the duration of flares is set by the stream crossing time through the disk, and the radiating mass is the shocked disk mass, $m_{\rm s,d}$ (Eq.~\ref{eq:m_shocked_disk_mass}).

 \item \textit{One versus two flares per orbit}.
 We describe two important emission sources: (1) Cooling emission of shocked disk material, carved out either directly by the star, or by the relatively dense stellar debris, and (2) Cooling emission of shocked stellar debris, following its impact with comparatively denser disk.